Weimax Wines & Spirits

 Sub-regions: Mittelburgenland, Neusiedlersee, Sudburgenland (this includes a famous wine village called "Rust").

-2. LOWER AUSTRIA nearly 30,000 hectares (Known as Niedersterreich)
+2. LOWER AUSTRIA nearly 27,074 hectares (Known as Niederösterreich) -- Down from more than 28,000--

-3. STYRIA -- nearly 3,300 hectares (Steiermark)
+3. STYRIA -- nearly 5,086 hectares (Steiermark) Up from around 4,000 at our last posting.

-Sub-regions: Sudoststeiermark, Südsteiermark (known as "Austria's Tuscany") and the Weststeiermark.
+Sub-regions: Sud-Oststeiermark, Südsteiermark (known as "Austria's Tuscany") and the Weststeiermark.

-4. VIENNA -- Precisely 678 hectares (Wien)
+4. VIENNA -- Precisely 575 hectares (Wien) (down from 637 at our previous posting)

 If you go there, many wineries are open on some goofy schedule.
 These are called "Heurigen" and you can spot them by a pine branch or something similar hanging outside.
 They serve their own wines in some form or another.
 Sometimes these places offer food, from some sort of Austrian "country" or "peasant" fare to a bag of potato chips.
 Wines are offered in a variety of ways; from wine glasses to tumblers.
 On my first visit to Austria, we walked (at the beginning, crawling at the end of the evening) from heurigen to heurigen.
 Though we had a full dinner, my host and hostess insisted we have something to eat at each and every heurigen room.
 Some Austrians are big people.